revoltchat/legal/Acceptable Usage Policy.md

 - **Promoting off-platform content that violates our acceptable usage policy**

-  Sharing links or references to external content with intent to promote content that violates our AUP is not allowed.
+  Sharing links or references to external content with intent to promote content that violates our Community Guidelines is not allowed.

 - **Sharing content designed to harass or degrade someone, or that can directly threaten someone's physical, mental, or financial state**